t-coil/wdt-module-1-test/checkpoint-6/checkpoint-6.md

 [comment]: # Note on this section.
 There's a good chance we'll cover parameters earlier with either `console.log` or string methods, but I typed it out here for clarity's sake.

 Neat!
 That might be a good way to log things sometimes.
 However, `applesbananascheese` isn't exactly the most readable thing is it?
 What if we want to put a space in between each word?
 Luckily, the join method takes a **parameter** or **argument** (these are synonymous terms, but we'll use parameter from now on for simplicity's sake).
 We'll get into these 'parameters' more later on, but essentially a parameter is the **input** that a method takes.
-In the join method's case, its parameter is a string.
+In the join method's case, its parameter is whatever string we "pass" to it.
 Take a look at this:

 Code:
 ```